 And it shouldn't be comfortable for someone like myself, or my children, or my family members to accept it.
 Because it's not acceptable.
 And yet, we don't want to address some of these difficult issues.
 But if we don't address them, we never overcome them.

 One of the key questions I ask in everything that I do is, ‘are we making life easier for each other?
 Or are we making it harder?’
-And that includes our planet and all our surrounds and our workplaces.
+And that includes our planet and all our surroundings and our workplaces.
 Are we making the positive difference that we claim we get up every day to do?

 We all owe it to each other to make sure that we are inclusive and we are accepting to others.
 And if we're not doing that, then how is that going to be for you into the future?

 Are we repeating cycles?
 Or are we changing them?
 And if we truly are changing them, hand on heart, is it about ego?
 Is it about self?
 Or is it about others?
 I want to leave the world a better place.
-I need to.